 Although the preferred host for bed bugs is humans, they will feed on other animals, such as poultry, mice, rats, canaries, dogs, and cats if necessary.
 They normally feed at night, but may feed in the daylight in rooms that are not used at night.

 Bed Bugs Life Cycle Diagram

-The female will lay eggs in cracks and crevices along the edges of mattresses, box springs and bed frames.
-Bed bugs will also inhabit other cracks and crevices throughout a room that is infested.
+- The female lays eggs in cracks and crevices along the edges of mattresses, box springs and bed frames.
+Bed bugs also inhabit other cracks and crevices throughout infested rooms.
 These other areas include; behind picture frames, switch plate covers, loose wallpaper, under door and window casings, baseboards or along the edges of carpets.

-Another group of bugs resembling the bed bug infest birds.
+- Another group of bugs resembling the bed bug infest birds.
 These bugs are usually confined to bird nests.
-To control these parasites, the birds and their nests must be removed, and an application of with a residual spray such as Cyonara 9.7 should be applied to the area.
+To control these parasites, the birds and their nests must be removed, and an application with a residual spray such as Temprid SC should be applied to the area.

 What do bed bug bites look like and do they carry disease?

 - They do suck blood from their host with piercing mouth parts but the bite is painless.

 - The skin may become irritated or inflamed due to the salivary fluid injected by the bed bugs.
 A small, hard, swollen, white welt may develop at the site of each bite.

 - It is important to recognize that not all bites or bite-like reactions are due to bed bugs.
 Bed bugs or their signs will be present if it is a bed bug bite.